playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ### Flexbox

- - Used in headers, lists, tags, or any other block or inline content with the correct flex-direction
- - Primary method to align and justify content in small components
+: Csed in headers, lists, tags, or any other block or inline content with the correct flex-direction : Crimary method to align and justify content in small components : Casy to use
- - Easy to use

 For example, YouTube uses a flexbox to space out their headers children elements: